graphql/graphql-spec/spec/Section 2 -- Language.md

 input expecting a Non-Null type.

-Note: The same two methods of representing the lack of a value are possible via variables by either providing the a variable value as {null} and not providing a variable value at all.
+Note: The same two methods of representing the lack of a value are possible via variables by either providing the variable value as {null} or not providing a variable value at all.